TeddyAmkie/Typescript-server-boilerplate/README.md

 # Typescript-server-boilerplate

-Boilerplate code to ramp up a typescript node server with a PostgreSQL server.
+Boilerplate code to ramp up a typescript node server with a PostgreSQL database.

 Microsoft has an awesome boilerplate here with user models already hooked up and tested with Mongoose here: https://github.com/microsoft/TypeScript-Node-Starter